Pho

-Phở or pho (Note: In English-language dictionaries, the word is given as pho.
-The Vietnamese spelling is phở – ending with an O with horn and hook above.) (/fɜː/, /fʌ/ FUH, Canada: /fɔː/ FAW; /vi/) is a Vietnamese soup dish consisting of broth, rice noodles (bánh phở), herbs, and meat – usually beef (phở bò), and sometimes chicken (phở gà).
-Phở is a popular food in Vietnam where it is served in households, street-stalls, and restaurants nationwide.
-Residents of the city of Nam Định were the first to create Vietnamese traditional phở.
-It is considered Vietnam's national dish.
+Pho (phở (Note: In English-language dictionaries, the word is given as pho.
+The Vietnamese orthographic contains an O with horn and hook above, representing the close-mid back unrounded vowel /ɤ/, a vowel sound that Standard English does not have.) /vi/) (Note: English: /fɜː/, /fʌ/, /fou/ FUH-,_-FOH, Canada also: /fA:/ FAH) is a Vietnamese soup dish consisting of broth, rice noodles (bánh phở), herbs, and meat – usually beef (phở bò), and sometimes chicken (phở gà).
+Pho is a popular food in Vietnam where it is served in households, street-stalls, and restaurants nationwide.
+Residents of the city of Nam Định were the first to create Vietnamese traditional pho.